Put Monday Night, August 20 on your calendar for Porsche Night at the Ace. I will be there at about 5:30, and I hope that you can be there too!

-For the July 16 date, the evening will feature the front engine water cooled Porsches – 924, 944, 924S and 968.
-So this is the call to all of our owners and enthusiasts to come to the Ace with your car and fill the lot with our wonderful cars.
+July 16 featured the front engine water cooled Porsches – 924, 944, 924S and 968.
+Owners and enthusiasts gathered at the Ace Cafe with their cars and filled the lot!

 For the 944, there were actually two engine designs on the table – a 3.5L V6, which was essentially a 928 engine with two cylinders missing, or an inline four cylinder, half of a 928 engine.